-- Data services: BBR is not yet supported in Pivotal’s flagship data services (MySQL, RabbitMQ, Redis, PCC).
-In the meantime, operators should use the automatic backups feature of each tile, available within Ops Manager.
+Data services.
+The Pivotal data services listed below do not support BBR.
+Operators of these services should use the automatic backups feature of each tile, available within Ops Manager.

 Pivotal recommends that you take backups in proportion to the rate of change of the data in PCF to minimize the number of changes lost if a restore is required.
 We suggest starting with backing up every 24 hours.
 If app developers make frequent changes, you should increase the frequency of backups.

 Operators should retain backup artifacts based on the timeframe they need to be able to restore to.
 For example, if backups are taken every 24 hours and PCF must be able to be restored to three days prior, three sets of backup artifacts should be retained.